PubInv/moonrat/README.md

 ---
-# Status, December 2024
+# Status, January 2025
 TBA

 # Status, November 2024
-A scientific research paper is tentatively scheduled for February 2025 in the HardwareX journal.
+A scientific research paper is tentatively scheduled for March 2025 in the HardwareX journal.

 # Status, September 2024
 Prototypes of the MoonratII were field tested in two locations - the Galapagos Islands by researcher Auja Bywater and in Tanzania by Dr. Robert Read.
 The heater features the TMP36 low voltage temperature sensor.
 A HardwareX scientific research paper is slated for October 2024 publication.